-There is no doubt that food plays an important role in the well-being of our livers and teeth.
-In this way, some are very good, but others, on the other hand, very ill-advised.
+The liver is essential for the proper functioning of the body.
+It stores nutrients provided by digestion, you get the idea, and there is no doubt that food plays an important role in the well-being of our livers and teeth.
+In this way, some are very good, but others, on the other hand, are very ill-advised.
 Next, we explain which are those, beyond alcohol, that it is better to avoid.

 Here we can find a great variety of products.
 Especially what is known as “junk food”, with a large amount of saturated fat, such as french fries and hamburgers?

-Their inclusion in this list is not only due to their characteristics, but also that they are usually accompanied by all kinds of sauces, usually very unhealthy.
+Their inclusion in this list is not only due to their characteristics but also because they are accompanied by all kinds of sauces, usually very unhealthy.

 Its consumption can cause inflammation in the liver, but also cause scarring in the liver, which is nothing other than what is commonly known as cirrhosis.